MichielsenM/mesa-summer-school-2023/docs/Minilab2.md

 <code>freq_units = 'CYC_PER_DAY'</code>
 </p></details></task>

 Did you notice that we will only be asking <code>GYRE</code> to output the adiabatic solutions (`&ad_output`) to the oscillation equations?
 We choose to do so here for a couple of reasons.
 The first and most important one is because it is faster and for this <code>MESA</code> lab, we are not going to look into which modes are excited which would require us to find the non-adiabatic solutions (`&nad_output`).
-The second reason is that we generally observe more modes that what are predicted to be excited by the standard opacity tables in <code>MESA</code>.
+The second reason is that we generally observe more modes than what are predicted to be excited by the standard opacity tables in <code>MESA</code>.
 We note that changing from adiabatic to nonadiabatic calculations will not result in any significant changes to the output oscillation frequencies, but is required in order to determine which modes are predicted to be excited.

 If you have done everything correctly, then your <code>gyre.in</code> file should now look something like this